 We are planning to update the color palette in our home.
 What are the “in” colors these days?

 Of course, like any other color, it is critical that you choose the correct shade of white to compliment your trim.
 It is easy to end up with the walls clashing with the trim if you are not careful!
 An easy solution is to paint the walls the same color white as your trim!
-Don’t let the shades of white fool you – there are so many hues of white, and before you paint be sure to look at the undertones in the white to determine which undertone you prefer – a tiny hint of gray?
+Don’t let the whites fool you – there are so many shades of white, and before you paint be sure to look at the undertones in the white to determine which undertone you prefer – a tiny hint of gray?
 Pink?
 Green?
 Unless you use the white straight out of the can, there will always be an undertone.